AndyRKeys/MixedMessages/README.md

 ## General Information
-- a message generator program that outputs a new, random message every time a user runs the program
+- requirements for project: a message generator program that outputs a new, random message every time a user runs the program
-- the topic for this generator is: virtual character generator as if for an RPG game - each time it is run it will generate a new random character and output their stats to the console.
+- how I've chosen to meet the requirements: a virtual character generator (as if for an RPG game) - each time it is run it will generate two new random characters and output their stats to the console.
 - to showcase basic JavaScript syntax and programming concepts
 - undertaken as part of Codecademy Full-Stack Engineer PRO course
 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->